 If you begin working in Denmark, in most cases you should also be affiliated with the social insurance system there.
-You should then notify the Försäkringskassen (Swedish Social Insurance Agency) that you are not going to be affiliated with the Swedish social insurance system any longer.
+You should then notify Försäkringskassen (Swedish Social Insurance Agency) that you are not going to be affiliated with the Swedish social insurance system any longer.

 You can also choose whether you want to use the health services in Denmark or Sweden.
-There is no authority that corresponds to the Swedish Försäkringskassen (Social Insurance Agency).
-Instead your employer, the municipality and Udbetaling Denmark manage your social insurance benefits.
+There is no authority that corresponds to the Swedish Försäkringskassen.
+Instead your employer, the municipality and Udbetaling Denmark (Danish social security) manage your social insurance benefits.

 Working in both Denmark and Sweden has consequences for your social insurance.

 If you stop working in Denmark - what happens then with social insurance?

 Remember that if you resign from or lose your Danish job, your social insurance goes back to Sweden again.
 You should then notify Försäkringskassen and register again.
 You only need to do this if you are going to apply for some kind of benefit.
 If you have had child benefit from Denmark, you should also request that they put you back under the Swedish social insurance system.

 Subsequently, Swedish rules will also apply regarding unemployment benefit.
 You should therefore register at Arbetsförmedlingen (the Swedish public employment service) on your first day of unemployment, and if you are a member of an a-kassa (unemployment insurance fund), you must also re-register for the Swedish a-kassa.

 Check where you are affiliated